Crumb Top Baking

 • Feel free to adjust the salt, garlic or lemon juice to suit your taste.

-• To make this pesto vegan, you can leave out the cheese and add a little nutritional yeast for flavour.
+• To make this pesto vegan, you can leave out the cheese and add a little nutritional yeast for flavor.

 Ways to serve pumpkin seed pesto

-• Add it to warm pasta or zucchini noodle bowls.
+• Add it to warm pasta, like rotini or rigatoni.

 • Add it to cold pasta, similar to this pesto pasta salad.